Re-Entry to the U.S.

 At Home Abroad / Third Culture Kids : Nowhere to call home but I like being a global nomad (New York Times, Oct.
 26, 2002) by Anne-Sophie Bolon

 For teens, it's a tough transition (New York Times, Jun.
 26, 2004) by Nora FitzGerald

 Bouncing Back: Transition and re-entry planning for the parents of Foreign Service youth (FLO Publication)

 FSYF Re-entry Support

 FSYF exists, in part, to help Foreign Service youth with re-entry to the United States (usually the greater Washington, DC area).
-We organize a welcome-back picnic for Foreign Service families every September and an Away Day for new returnees every fall.
-(For more information, click here.)
-We connect FS kids and teens with their DC-based peers, who are an important source of friendship and support during the challenging re-entry period.
-(For more information, click here.)
-And we sponsor an annual teen re-entry workshop that delves into the TCK experience and considers life in the United States from the perspective of a teenage global nomad.
+We organize a welcome-back picnic for Foreign Service families every September and we sponsor an annual teen re-entry workshop in the late summer that delves into the TCK experience and considers life in the United States from the perspective of a teenage global nomad.
 Check the FSYF Calendar for the date of the next workshop.

 Additional re-entry support may be available from the

 Family Liaison Office (FLO) at the department of State.